In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Introduction

 \section{Introduction}

 Model compression has emerged as an inevitable imperative to deploy deep models on edge devices.
-Classical approaches in the model compression community include neural architecture search~\cite{zoph2016neural}, network pruning~\cite{han2015deep} and quantization~\cite{jacob2018quantization, xu2023q}.
-Among these approaches, due to its generality in engineering, quantization benefits existing artificial intelligence (AI) accelerators, which generally focus on low-precision arithmetic, resulting in lower latency, smaller memory footprint, and less energy consumption.
-Categorically, quantization can be divided into two classes: Post-Training Quantization (PTQ)~\cite{nagel2020up,li2021brecq,wei2022qdrop} and Quantization-Aware Training (QAT)~\cite{esser2019learned,nagel2022overcoming}.
-PTQ finetunes the quantized network using a small calibration set without retraining.
-Consequently, PTQ offers a fast and straightforward approach.
-However, at low bits, such as 2/4-bit widths, PTQ faces a massive drop in performance.
-On the contrary, QAT retrains a neural network to preserve accuracy under a low-bit-width model.
+Classical approaches for the model compression include neural architecture search~\cite{xiao-nas-cvpr2022}, network pruning~\cite{bai-sparsellm-nips-2024} and quantization~\cite{jacob-quantization-cvpr-2018}\cite{xu-qdetr-cvpr-2023}\cite{Li-quant1-tnnls-2024}.
+Quantization depends on low-precision arithmetic, resulting in lower latency, smaller memory footprint, and less energy consumption.
+Quantization has two research lines: Post-Training Quantization (PTQ)~\cite{nagel-adaround-pmlr-2020}\cite{li-brecq-arxiv-2021}\cite{wei-qdrop-arxiv-2022}\cite{Li-PSAQ-tnnls-2023} and Quantization-Aware Training (QAT)~\cite{esser-lsq-arxiv-2019}\cite{nagel-ooq-arxiv-2022}\cite{Wang-tab-tnnls-2024}.
+In particular, QAT try to preserve the accuracy of NNs in a low-bit-width model by retraining NNs~\cite{esser-lsq-arxiv-2019}\cite{nagel-ooq-arxiv-2022} or utilizing Knowledge Distillation (KD)~\cite{wei-qkd-eccv-2018}\cite{li-qvit-nips-2022}.
+However, the accuracy of QAT is still lower than that of its FP counterpart at low bits.
+However, QAT uses complete datasets and has expensive computational overhead.
+Naturally, one question is what makes the Quantized NNs have inferior performance.

-Although QAT makes a significant effort to improve the performance with complete datasets, the accuracy of QAT is still lower than that of its FP counterpart.
-As shown in Tab.~\ref{tbl:comparision-diff-training}, as the size of the testing set increases, the State-Of-The-Art (SOTA) Learned Step Size Quantization (LSQ)~\cite{esser2019learned} has inferior performances compared to the FP counterpart.
-One of the main reasons leading to this phenomenon is the oscillation of weights around decision boundaries due to the approximate gradient estimation~\cite{defossez2021differentiable,nagel2022overcoming}.
-As shown in Fig.~\ref{fig:oscillations}, the oscillation prevents the quantized model from learning an effective weight distribution for the quantization task.
-Nevertheless, QAT leverages complete datasets and has expensive computational overhead.
-Naturally, one question is how to push QAT toward FP accuracy and even surpass the FP counterpart.
-Intuitively, a viable solution is to improve the generalization as a more accurate approximation of the actual distribution.

-In this paper, we assume that the vicinal data distribution via sample perturbation supplies supervision signals to guarantee the generalization ability of a quantized model, as shown in Fig.~\ref{fig:manifold} (b).
-This idea intuitively expects a stable quantized network under the perturbation of samples.
-A naive approach is to increase the types of data arguments during the traditional QAT, shown in Fig.~\ref{fig:qat-kd-cr-comparision}(a).
-However, this simple approach does not exploit more supervision signals than the traditional approaches~\cite{esser2019learned,bhalgat2020lsq+}.
-Therefore, except for the label information, exploiting the supervision signals from unlabeled vicinal data distribution is natural solution.
-The unlabeled vicinal data distribution has many potential benefits: reducing the annotations cost, making quantized models stable, and removing the bias of the supervised method~\cite{li2019repair}.